 Some Tips on Writing and Revising Your Essays

-Draft your essays and then don’t read them for a week.
+Draft your essays, then don’t read them for a week.
 You’ll return with a fresh perspective.

 Need help getting started on your personal statement or want a one-on-one consultation on a draft of your essay?
 Use the online workshop Personal Statements for a Health Program.